yegor256/blog/_posts/2014/aug/2014-08-26-publish-to-rubygems.md

 <!--more-->

-By the way, I assume that you're hosting your project in Github.
+By the way, I assume that you're hosting your project in GitHub.
 If not, this entire tutorial won't work.
-If you are still not in Github, I would strongly recommend moving there.
+If you are still not in GitHub, I would strongly recommend moving there.

 ## Create Rubygems Account